magento/architecture/design-documents/simplified-module-declaration.md

 * `module.xml` - to declare Magento module name (`'Magento_Catalog'`) and configuration loading dependencies
 * `registration.php` - to let Magento know where the module resides, so Magento can load its configuration files

-This implementation has a following issues:
+This implementation has the following issues:

 * more things to learn and remember (`module.xml`, `registration.php`, and how are they different from `registration.php`)
 * more boilerplate code